gabrielraya/gabrielraya.github.io/_posts/2021-06-15-probability.md

 ---
-layout: post
+layout: distill
-title:  How can machines acquire causal knowledge?
+title:  Propos
 date:   2021-01-15 16:40:16
 description: march & april, looking forward to summer

+bibliography: 2018-12-22-distill.bib
 ---

-No doubt many people will argue that the process of decision making is highly complex and sometimes maybe even impossible to model.
-But let's be optimistic and see what we as humans would like to do the most, that is the process of *thinking*.
-When thinking about a decision we in some way imagine unexisted scenaria that only happen in our brains.
-We can see this process as a mechanism of generating future trajectories.

-Predicting trajectories has been a long end goal, specially because we know that the future is largely unpredictable and we would like to take actions based on the expected outcome.
-But let's not go very philosophical this time.
+Generative modeling is about understanding the mechanisms that generated the data.
+The levels of modeling can be statistical, causal, physical <d-cite key="scholkopf2019causality"></d-cite>  and probably even beyond these.
+In this post, I will focus only on explicit generative models.

+The main idea of a probabilistic deep generative model is to learn the underlying distribution that generated the data given a set of examples from $$p(X)$$.
+This process is what in statistics is called density estimation or parameter estimation.
+We all know that statistics is sometimes know as the inverse probability.

+This is a key property I want to emphasize here.
+The concept of probability theory or a probability space is defined from *any experiment involving **randomness***.
+The key word here is **experiment**!.
+In contrast, once we have data we don't know anything else about that **experiment** anymore, therefore loosing any possible information that might have influence the generative process of the data!.

+Most of the current state of the art deep generative models

+In this post, I will just emphasize on the importance of thinking about the mathematical properties when we speak about probabilities.

+When building a generative model we want to estimate the join .

 One framework we use to thinking about this uncertainty is probability theory.
-We think of probability spaces!.
+We think of probability spaces!

+- $$ \Omega $$ The set of possible outcomes
+- $$\mathcal{F}$$
+- $$P$$
 $$M^2$$

 Jean shorts raw denim Vice normcore, art party High Life PBR skateboard stumptown vinyl kitsch.
 Four loko meh 8-bit, tousled banh mi tilde forage Schlitz dreamcatcher twee 3 wolf moon.
 Chambray asymmetrical paleo salvia, sartorial umami four loko master cleanse drinking vinegar brunch. <a href="https://www.pinterest.com" target="blank">Pinterest</a> DIY authentic Schlitz, hoodie Intelligentsia butcher trust fund brunch shabby chic Kickstarter forage flexitarian.
 Direct trade <a href="https://en.wikipedia.org/wiki/Cold-pressed_juice" target="blank">cold-pressed</a> meggings stumptown plaid, pop-up taxidermy.
 Hoodie XOXO fingerstache scenester Echo Park.
 Plaid ugh Wes Anderson, freegan pug selvage fanny pack leggings pickled food truck DIY irony Banksy.